ExillustX/Twitter_largeExtRemover/README.md

 node index.js directory/path --destructive
 ```

-Make sure to change ``directory/path`` with the directory path you want.
+Note: Make sure to change ``directory/path`` with the directory path you want.
+And if you are on Windows use slashes instead of backslasehs.
+E.g. `C:/directory/path`.